-GLYCOPYRROLATE CLASS anticholinergic
+GLYCOPYRROLATE anticholinergic

-Pain/ Sed./ Nausea ACTION Inhibits the acetylcholine activity on smooth muscles and structures innervated by postganglionic nerves.
+CLASS ACTION Inhibits the acetylcholine activity on smooth muscles and structures innervated by postganglionic nerves.
 Causes bronchodilation, decreased volume and acidity of gastric secretions, as well as control of excessive pharyngeal, tracheal and bronchial secretions.
 Also has antimuscarinic properties, antagonizes muscarinic effects induced by cholinergic medications